 Sharing new artworks, publication and conversations

 The Gathering hosts three online afternoon conversation events, two online artworks (a video work and an audio work), two installations in venues in Helsinki, an online film premiere and the launch of a publication project presenting a collection of access riders.
 There will also be a series of informal online get-togethers with visiting curators.
 All events are free and open for everyone to participate.

-Contributors in the Gathering for Rehearsing Hospitalities Spring 2021 programme include: Danai Anagnostou, Burnout Mermaids (Iida Nissinen & Melanie Orenius), Jessie Bullivant & Jemina Lindholm, Biitsi (Kaino Wennerstrand and Heidi M. Wee), Annet Dekker, Rag Elnyg, Gemma Medina Estupiñán, Nora Heidorn, Flis Holland, Pekka Koskinen, Tuuli Malla, Ali Akbar Mehta, Reetta Mietola, Marianne Savallampi, Minna Tarkka, Jenni-Juulia Wallinheimo-Heimonen and Susanna Ånäs.
+Contributors in the Gathering for Rehearsing Hospitalities Spring 2021 programme include: Danai Anagnostou, Burnout Mermaids (Iida Nissinen & Melanie Orenius), Jessie Bullivant & Jemina Lindholm, Biitsi (Heidi and Kaino Wennerstrand), Annet Dekker, Rag Elnyg, Gemma Medina Estupiñán, Nora Heidorn, Flis Holland, Pekka Koskinen, Tuuli Malla, Ali Akbar Mehta, Reetta Mietola, Marianne Savallampi, Minna Tarkka, Jenni-Juulia Wallinheimo-Heimonen and Susanna Ånäs.

 During 2020-21 the Rehearsing Hospitalities programme has centred on addressing art and institutional potential to facilitate plural and decentralised forms of knowing and access.
 In collaboration with a number of partners and contributors, it has looked into how dominant and institutionalised knowledges and forms of access can be challenged from a range of perspectives.
 A guiding question of the programme has been: how can diverse access to language, environment, culture and archives produce more equal and just contemporary societies?